YottaDB/YDBDoc/ProgrammersGuide/about.rst

 Access to non- M routines
 +++++++++++++++++++++++++++++++++

 YottaDB routines can call external (non-M) routines using the external call function.
 This permits access to functions implemented in other programming languages.
-For more information, see `Chapter 11: “Integrating External Routines” <./extrout.html>`_.
+For more information, see `Chapter 11: "Integrating External Routines" <./extrout.html>`_.

 ++++++++++++++++++++++++++++++++
 Internationalization
 ++++++++++++++++++++++++++++++++

-YottaDB allows the definition of alternative collation sequences and pattern matching codes for use with languages other than English. `Chapter 12: “Internationalization” <./internatn.html>`_ describes the details and requirements of this functionality.
+YottaDB allows the definition of alternative collation sequences and pattern matching codes for use with languages other than English. `Chapter 12: "Internationalization" <./internatn.html>`_ describes the details and requirements of this functionality.

 .. raw:: html